sourabhkv/ytdl/README.md

 Tkinter was easy to use and took less space compared to PySide2/PyQt5</br>
 After june,2021 there was no update to youtube-dl.
 Development stopped for 3 months finally backend changed to yt-dlp</br>
 During this development period many bugs were encountered and fixed , many features were added ,hope this project will be active in future...</br>
-Need help to make this better so that everyone who has poor internet connctivity can learn somthing.</br>
+Need help to make this better so that anyone with poor internet connctivity can learn somthing.</br>

 <br></br>
 [Supported Websites](http://ytdl-org.github.io/youtube-dl/supportedsites.html)<br />